Double (association football): Norway

 In Norway, seven teams have won the Double of the Eliteserien and the Norwegian Football Cup.

 Poland

 In Poland, five teams have won the Double of the Ekstraklasa and the Polish Cup.

-Until now, Legia Warsaw is the only team to achieve Domestic Treble by winning the two trophies and the Polish SuperCup title.

 Portugal

 In Portugal, the Double is called "Dobradinha" and is achieved by winning the Primeira Liga and the Taça de Portugal.
 Only the "Big Three" have done so since the nationwide round-robin league competition was introduced in 1934.

 Benfica holds the record of eleven Doubles.
-Sporting CP was the first side to achieve the Double, in 1941, and the most recent one was Porto, in 2022.
+Sporting CP was the first side to achieve the Double, in 1941, as well as winning the most recent one, in 2025.

 Republic of Ireland

 In Ireland, the double is achieved by winning the League of Ireland and FAI Cup.
 Bohemians managed a similar feat in 1928 season by winning the League, FAI Cup, the League of Ireland Shield and the Leinster Senior Cup.
 Derry City FC completed 'The Treble' in 1988–89 by also winning the League of Ireland Cup.